Is Buenos Aires Safe? | What You Need to Know

 About the Authors

-Ryne Cook and Denise Braun spent 1 month in Argentina, Chile and Patagonia learning about the people and culture as well as the best ways to get around, the best things to do and the most affordable ways to do them.
-With the help of locals, they were able to make the most of their 8 days in Buenos Aires.
+Ryne and Denise Cook: We spent 1 month in Argentina, Chile and Patagonia learning about the people and culture as well as the best ways to get around, the best things to do and the most affordable ways to do them.
+With the help of locals, we were able to make the most of our 8 days in Buenos Aires.

 He Said or She Said